 Gene and Jonna Chizik have lived most of their married life in the world of College Football.
 In January 2011 Gene coached the Auburn Tigers football team to the NCAA Bowl Championship Series delivering to Auburn it’s first national championship in over 50 years.
 From the couple’s humble beginnings at Middle Tennessee State University, they went on to serve at such schools as Stephen F Austin University, University of Central Florida, a first tour-of-duty at Auburn, then to the University of Texas, and finally to Iowa State and Auburn.
 While Gene lived a public life, Jonna stayed behind the scenes, praying for her husband and serving the communities in which they lived.
 Together, they impacted people’s lives both on and off the football field.

 The Chiziks have been married for 14 years, and have three children: Landry, Kennedy and Cally.
 While the 2010 season was one for the ages, it was really a culmination of many years of both personal and professional highs and lows.
-The story of that journey, and the hope that God brought to the Chiziks through it all, is the subject of their first book, releasing in early fall 2011.
+The story of that journey, and the hope that God brought to the Chiziks through it all, is the subject of their first book, released in fall 2011.